|

 after about 200+ trips down different rivers and all the sun and heat that goes

+with it, the speakers just did not sound as good as they originally did.
 In 2000 I decided it was time for a new radio, I went on a

 search but the options were very limited.
 Apparently ‘sports” boom-boxes had